 So, tube equivalence is more than simply obvious on its face and beyond being demonstrably true.
 Equivalence is axiomatic fact; validated through scientific inquiry.
 Equivalence is guaranteed by inclusion and adoption of alloy tube specifications in ASTM D3241.

 Still not persuaded?
 Then consider aluminum alloy 6061 as being a material whose chemical composition is tightly controlled in a way that distinguishes its behavior from any other alloy.
 Known as "aircraft aluminum," it is perfectly suited to aircraft applications.
 This uniquely specified material, once subsequently tempered to a regimented schedule called "T6" or "temper 6," fixes every chemical, mechanical, material, and physical property of the alloy permanently and irreversibly, creating a known, unalterable, set of features.
 The resulting material cannot be changed short of draconian measures (such as remelting the alloy at absurdly high temperatures).
-Contrast that reality with the foo's notion that "polishing differences" can produce important effects in a truly weak trial and error empirical fuel test.
+Contrast that reality with the fool's notion that "polishing differences" can produce important effects in a truly weak trial and error empirical fuel test.
 The presumed conclusion of non-equivalence becomes, well, unthinkable.

 It's because of this number one mandated characteristic within tube specifications -- 6061-T6 -- that tube equivalence is actually guaranteed via specification.
 No serious investigator thinks otherwise.